 Is there a warranty that comes with it?

-The majority of manufacturers have established a standard 5-year parts warranty on dry charge units.
-While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.
+Most manufacturers have established a standard 5-year parts warranty on dry charge units.
+While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.

 If you have more questions about refrigerant, we encourage you to contact Service Experts Heating & Air Conditioning for clarification.